dmitry-ivanov/laravel-testing-tools/README.md

 #### `seeInSchedule()`

-Check that command is in the schedule.
-Expressions can be the same as schedule event methods:
+Assert that the given command is scheduled:

 ```php
 $this->seeInSchedule('foo', 'everyFiveMinutes');